morganbengtsson/dungeon/report/report.rst

 Corridor
 ========

 The corridor is a simple entiy where the only adjustable parameter is its *length*.
-The length is defined with the simplex_int_ function with position as input.
+The length is defined with the simplex_range_ function with position as input.
 At the end of the corridor an exit door is created.
 Only one `model`__ is used for rendering and it is repeated until the desired length is reached.

 __ corridor_model_